The culture is made of a set of ideas that dictate how we behave.

 In other words, memes are like an idea virus.
-Ideas that spread from one person to the next infecting the host it comes in contact with and causes a change in behavior.
+Ideas that spread from one person to the next, infecting the host it comes in contact with and causing a change in behavior.

 Some memes are stickier than others.
 Memes have a way of reaching a tipping point that pushes the culture one way or another.

 The question is, How do sticky memes resist change as they replicate?

 Because no idea is ever perfectly transferred from one person to another.
 We hear what we want to hear.
 We see what we want to see.
 We add our own personal bias to any information that we receive.

 And when memes do change, how then, can we make them change for the better?

 Better knowledge leads to better explanations.

 So, take for example the Momo Challenge (Wikipedia link without an image here) that has plagued the culture these last few years.